 The Historic Properties Management Plan (HPMP) was completed in early 2005 and filed with the FERC March 29, 2005.
 This HPMP was then withdrawn to allow the preparation of a revised plan for submittal to the Idaho State Historic Preservation Office.
 The revised plan was intended to address the SHPO's comments on the previous draft.
 Additional comments were received from the SHPO in 2007 and a revised HPMP was submitted to the FERC in July 2007.
 During 2008, the FERC issued an order accepting the HPMP and directing PacifiCorp to begin implementation.
-PacifiCorp has prepared and presented cultural resource training to all Bear River operations staff yearly since 2009, including a 2015 training.
-Interpretive panel artwork that was finalized during 2011 was manufactured and installed in 2012, except those covering Native American use of the area.
-Eight signs total were installed that covered historical information on the Grace, Cove and Oneida developments in addition to Doc Kackley, the Oneida Plant Disaster, and Bonneville cutthroat trout.
-A consultation meeting and field trip were held with the Shoshone Bannock Tribe concerning traditional cultural properties and interpretive signs.
-Graphics for Native American interpretive signs were finalized during 2014 and the signs were manufactured.
-These signs were installed during 2015.
-Copies of three of the signs were provided to the Shoshone-Bannock Tribe for their museum.
-The 2015 annual report on HPMP activities will be provided to the FERC before January 22, 2016.
+The 2016 annual report on HPMP activities was provided to the FERC before January 22, 2017.